tisnik/slides/docs/mypy.md

 * Not easy to use them in large projects
 * Lot of unit tests needs to be written
+    - and code coverage lies about real behaviour!!!
 * Information about types are sometimes "hidden" in comments
+* Much more work for IDEs to provide meaningful help

 ---